Yugoslav submarine Nebojša: Propulsion

-For surface running, Nebojša was powered by two Vickers V12 diesel engines designed in 1912 that were rated at a combined 2400 bhp at 380 rpm.
+For surface running, Nebojša was powered by two V12 diesel engines designed by Vickers in 1912 that were rated at a combined 2400 bhp at 380 rpm.
 Each engine weighed 33.8 t, was made up of six parts, each of which held two cylinders.
 The parts were held together by screws.
 The screws were subject to great stress during navigation in rough weather, and they often cracked.
 This was a severe burden on the engine crew, as the work to replace them was exhausting, and forced the navy to stock the boats with a significant number of spare screws, adding significant weight.
 The naval historian Zvonimir Freivogel states that on a 15-day Mediterranean cruise, Nebojša needed 420 kg of replacement screws.

 A total of 76 t of fuel was carried, 15 t in each of the saddle tanks and the rest inside the hull.
 As the fuel in the saddle tanks was used it was replaced with sea water to maintain displacement, buoyancy and trim.
 Nebojša could reach a top speed of 15.7 kn on the surface, less than the contract speed of 17.5 kn.
 On the surface using the diesel engines, she had a range of 5000 nmi at 9 kn.

 When submerged, the two propeller shafts were driven by two electric motors generating a total of 1600 shp at 300 rpm.
 Nebojša also had a small 20 bhp electric motor for silent underwater running.
 The battery storage consisted of three hundred and thirty-six 3820 LS Exide cells, which had a combined weight of 138 t.
 She could reach 10 kn on her electric motors when submerged, again less than the contract speed of 10.5 kn.
 With the silent running motor, she could achieve a nominal speed of 1.7 to 1.8 kn underwater.
 Underwater, Nebojša had a range of 200 nmi at 2 kn.